Panacra assamensis Walker, 1856, List Specimens lepid. Insects Colln. Br. Mus. 8: 160. Type locality: [Bangladesh,] Silhet [Sylhet].

 China: Yunnan (Yiwu; Lijiang); Guangdong (Guangzhou); Hong Kong; Hainan.

-Sri Lanka, Nepal, northeastern India (Subhasish Arandhara, 2016), Bangladesh, Andaman and Nicobar Islands, Thailand, southern China and northern Vietnam.
+Sri Lanka, Nepal, Bhutan, northeastern India (Subhasish Arandhara, 2016), Bangladesh, Andaman and Nicobar Islands, Thailand, southern China and northern Vietnam.